Developing Ionic applications with Clojurescript

 5. Create a new Ionic project

-After installing preerquisites you may create a new Ionic project from commandline.
+After installing prerequisites, you may create a new Ionic project from the command line.

 ionic start

-For the purpose of this blog post I used react as a framework of choice and blank template.
+For the purpose of this blog post I used react as the framework of choice and the blank template.
 I named the project cs-starter.

-You can verify if the project is created by starting it and playign around.
+You can verify that the project is created by starting it and playing around.

 cd cs-starter